The devil is in the details.

-- Testable – NFRs must be stated with objective, measurable, and testable criteria, because if you can’t test it, you can’t ship it.
+- Testable – NFRs must be stated with objective, measurable, and testable criteria because if you can’t test it, you can’t ship it.

 Many NFRs prescribe that some additional work must be done—either now or in the future—to satisfy them.
 Sometimes the NFR must be implemented all at once; other times the teams can take a more incremental approach.
 The trade-offs described in the economic framework should impact the implementation approach.
-Implementation should be built in a way that will allow several learning cycles to ascertain the right level of NFR.
+Implementation should occur in a way that will allow several learning cycles to ascertain the right level of NFR.

 - Incremental story-by-story path – At other times, the teams have options.
 For example, the need for substantially improved performance can be dealt with over time, one story at a time, as Figure 5 illustrates.

 NFR implementation is also impacted by the way ARTs have been organized.
 ARTs built around architectural layers will find it challenging to implement and test an NFR in its entirety.
-ARTs organized around capabilities, however, will find it easier to implement, test, and maintain systemic NFRs.
+Trains organized around capabilities, however, will find it easier to implement, test, and maintain systemic NFRs.